Articles

 • Diverse applications: Your organization may use a wide spectrum of applications, which could be in-house-developed, on-premise hosted, or third-party-managed on the cloud.
 Each application carries unique risks, especially when they handle sensitive, critical, or regulated data types.
 Therefore, categorizing applications by their data type is essential for determining the risk level they represent.

-• Proprietary applications: In-house developed applications may harvor unique vulnerabilities, as they might not be subject to the same rigorous security testing that commercial software undergoes.
+• Proprietary applications: In-house developed applications may harbor unique vulnerabilities, as they might not be subject to the same rigorous security testing that commercial software undergoes.
 Recognizing and understanding these risks can guide the creation of targeted security measures and risk mitigation strategies.

 • Stakeholder ownership: Different stakeholders within your organization, such as IT professionals and department heads, may own various applications.
 It’s necessary, albeit complex, to keep track of the types of data handled by these diverse applications to better understand the potential risks.